New passenger terminal at Prostneset

 New industial and offshore port at Grøtsund

-The first phase of construction was completed in the autumn of 2014 and includes a 130 m long quay with a minimum depth of 22 m, a Ro-Ro ramp, storage area of 93,000 m² and a new road leading to the area.
+The first phase of construction was completed in the autumn of 2014 and includes a 130 m long quay with a minimum depth of 22 m, a Ro-Ro ramp, logistics area of 93,000 m² and a new road leading to the area.

-Our industial and offshore port at Grøtsund has been adapted to handle space and weight demanding projects.
-The goal is to be a preferred port for storage and transportation of goods and equipment for oil and gas fields and renewable energy projects.
+Our industrial and offshore port at Grøtsund has been adapted to handle space and weight demanding projects.
+The goal is to be a preferred port for storage and transportation of goods and equipment for oil and gas fields and renewable energy development projects.
 We will also offer facilities here for the repair and maintenance of oil rigs, vessels and subsea equipment.